inside immigration information about marriage green cards and work visas in America

-Master Degree graduates from American universities have a better chance of being selected in the H-1B lottery because the government first holds an annual lottery for 20,000 advanced degree visas; the H-1B visa applications that are not chosen as part of that selection process are then added to the pool of applications for the 65,000 regular H1B visas, giving the first-time advanced degree losers a second shot at getting an H1B visa.
+Master Degree graduates from American universities have an additional chance of being selected in the H-1B lottery because the government first holds an annual lottery for 20,000 master degree visas; the H-1B visa master degree applications that are not chosen as part of that selection process are then added to the pool of applications for the 65,000 regular H1B visas, giving the first-time master degree losers a second shot at getting an H1B visa.

-The USCIS received about 233,000 applications from “cap subject” employers from April 1-7, 2016 for the 85,000 H1b visas that were available.
-About 36% were chosen in a computer lottery — and 64% were sent back to the employers with a refund of the government fees.
+The USCIS received about 200,000 applications from “cap subject” employers during the first week of April 2017 when only 85,000 H1b visas were available.
+A random computer lottery selection was done.
+Those that were not chosen were sent back to the employers with a refund of the government fees.
 It did not matter if they were sent with an expedite (premium processing) request or not (requesting premium processing does not increase the chances of being chosen in the H1b lottery).

 The non-selection notifications are not posted online – the applicants must wait for a response in the mail, which may take 2-3 months.

 Am I allowed to ask more than one cap-subject employer to submit an H1b application for me?